Google has transformed the way search works. People can easily find what they're looking for without even having to visit the website.

 Minimum: 400x300 pixels and 10 KB size limit.

 Maximum: 10000x10000 pixels and 25 MB size limit.

-Keep in mind that Google allows a maximum of 300 words per single post thus make it eye-catching while keeping it to the point.
+Keep in mind that Google allows a maximum of 300 words per single post, thus making it eye-catching while keeping it to the point.

-Consider speaking straight to your audience without using hard to understand industry jargons.
+Consider speaking straight to your audience without using hard-to-understand industry jargon.

-Since you have known all that is important to create a great Google My Business post, start sharing your business information with people and boost your sales.
+Since you know all that is important to create a great Google My Business post, start sharing your business information with people and boost your sales.